Frequently Asked Questions

 We realize that sometimes it’s important to build trust over time with a customer and are confident that as you get to know us, you’ll come to love us.
 For this reason, we’ve made some of the features Free Forever, and others are only available when you have a Premium account.
 You can see all the features here.
 When you upgrade to Premium, it only costs $1.99 per month or $19.99 per year.

 What features do I get when I access Free Forever?

 For example, you’ll never have to pay for family sharing, the restaurant allergy explanation card, the 911 emergency call feature, the allergic reaction response guide, the epinephrine and antihistamine expiration reminders, the allergic reaction diary & history, or the epinephrine injector reminder to take your epinephrine when on the go.
 You can see all the Free Forever features here.

 When you upgrade to Premium, in addition to the Free Forever Features, you’ll have a wealth of additional features at your fingertips.
 Premium features include food scan & search tools to make grocery shopping more efficient, a recipe finder, hospital and pharmacy finders, and a convenient way to communicate how your food needs to be prepared to others with the tap of a button.
 You’ll also receive exclusive content and partner deals and you won’t be distracted by ads when using the app.
 The icing on the cake?
 You can try out Premium for 14 days for free!
 You can see all the features here.

 How does the free trial work?

 There is a one-time 14-day free trial period with either of the subscription plans – monthly or yearly (12-month plan.)
 If you turn off the auto-renew to your subscription at your app store before the end of the 14-day free trial period, you will not be charged when the free trial ends.
-After turning off the auto renew feature you will no longer be able to access any of the app’s Premium features, but you’ll still be able to enjoy all of our Free Forever features.
+After turning off the auto renew feature you will no longer be able to access any of the app’s Premium features, but you’ll still be able to enjoy all of the Free Forever features.